WVUHPC/Introduction-HPC/_episodes/111-python.md

 ## List of Notebooks

 Python is a great general-purpose programming language on its own.
-Python is a general-purpose programming language.
+Python is a general purpose programming language.
 It is interpreted and dynamically typed and is very suited for interactive work and quick prototyping while being powerful enough to write large applications in.
 The lesson is particularly oriented to Scientific Computing.
 Other episodes in the series include: